 In Wreck-It Ralph, we watch Vanellope's Training Montage, in which Ralph gets several Amusing Injuries.
 She and Ralph are about to head off to the race, and both are quite excited.
 The entire scene is lighthearted and comedic - right up until the point at which King Candy shows up, explaining to Ralph how Vanellope's participation in the races would doom the entire Sugar Rush game - and therefore condemn Vanellope to a painful death.

-During their initial theatrical releases in Japan, the Studio Ghibli films My Neighbor Totoro and Grave of the Fireflies were shown together as a double feature.
-With the former being a warm-hearted, whimsical tale, and the latter being a devastating look at the horrors of war, this naturally caused some discord within audiences.
+During their initial theatrical releases in Japan, the Studio Ghibli films Grave of the Fireflies and My Neighbor Totoro were shown together as a double feature.
+With the former being a devastating look at the horrors of war. and the latter being a warm-hearted, whimsical tale, this naturally caused some discord within audiences.
 Not surprising when you consider, the double feature was marketed at parents and their children.

 Joseph King Of Dreams goes from Joesph singing on top of a hill about his general awesomeness, to being locked in a cell with a tree for company.